 If you’re on Pierson Requirements Group’s site, you surely have a love for business analysis.
 But did you know thousands of people around the world share that same love?
 Well, they do.
 There aren’t a lot of great recent numbers, but in 2005, there were 500,000 computer systems analysts in America and 259,000 computer and information systems managers.
 That’s a lot of people!
-So no wonder, large groups of them have bonded together to create business analyst organizations- organizations formed to promote the interest of business analysts and to further field of business analysis.
-These organizations are comprised of individuals in a variety of business analyst-type roles, including: Business Analyst, Business Process Analyst, IT Business Analyst, Requirements Engineer, Business Systems Analyst, Systems Analyst, Data Analyst, Functional Architect and Usability/UX Analyst.
-And the roles are only growing- the field of business analysis is projected to grow within the next ten years at an exponential rate.
+So no wonder, large groups of them have bonded together to create organizations- organizations formed to promote the interest of business analysts and to further field of business analysis.
+These organizations are comprised of individuals in a variety of analyst-type roles, including: Business Analyst, Business Process Analyst, Requirements Engineer, Business Systems Analyst, Systems Analyst, Data Analyst, Functional Architect and Usability/UX Analyst.
+And the roles are only growing- the field of analysis is projected to grow within the next ten years at an exponential rate.
 Research has listed a business analyst profession as the 7th best job in America with an approximate salary of $83,500 and positive growth outlook of 36%.
 The organizations protect those numbers and keep them growing.
 So, what exactly do these organizations entail?